Delivering Rail Decarbonisation and Rolling Stock Needs 2026 | 11 February – Addleshaw Goddard, London

 • What options are emerging beyond electrification?
 The use of hydrogen, biofuels and hybrid fleets as a realistic option

-• What will future rolling stock look like? and what will work best for your needs?
+• What will future rolling stock look like?

 • Transitioning from trials to full-scale implementation – what are the barriers to deployment?